"Integrity is doing the right thing, even when no one is watching."

 Mediocrity is the Enemy

 Half-hearted engagement deadens the spirit.
 The Warrior refuses to settle for "good enough" when his best is available.
-Mediocrity isn't just doing poorly—it's doing less than you're capable of and calling it acceptable.
+Mediocrity isn't just doing poorly—it's doing less than we're capable of and calling it acceptable.

 This doesn't mean perfectionism.
 It means full engagement.
-When you do something, do it completely.
-When you commit, commit fully.
+When we commit, commit fully.

 Cultivating Integrity

-Notice where you split: one self at work, another at home.
-Let what you know is right shape your behavior in daily choices.
+Notice where we split: one self at work, another at home.
+Let what we know is right shape our behavior in daily choices.

 Practice Embodied Presence

-Come back to feeling your body: feet on the ground, breath in the belly.
+Come back to feeling our body: feet on the ground, breath in the belly.
 Choose simple moments to do one thing wholeheartedly.
-When you notice you've scattered, return to the body and breath.
+When we notice we've scattered, return to the body and breath.
 That "come back" is integrity in action.

 Align Attention with Intention